Wah Do Dem

-Wah Do Dem is an American independent film directed by Ben Chace and Sam Fleischner in 2009 and released in 2010.
+Wah Do Dem is a 2009 American independent comedy drama film written, produced, edited, and directed by Ben Chace and Sam Fleischner.

 The major roles are played by Kevin Bewersdorf, Sean "Bones" Sullivan (of Brooklyn band Sam Champion), and Carl Bradshaw, who played Jose in the 1972 film The Harder They Come.

 Plot

-Brooklyn slacker Max wins two tickets for a Caribbean cruise but ends up travelling alone after being dropped by his girlfriend, Willow.
+Brooklyn slacker Max wins two tickets for a Caribbean cruise, but ends up travelling alone after being dropped by his girlfriend, Willow.
 The trip coincides with the 2008 US election, which is won by Barack Obama.
-After docking in Jamaica a series of misfortunes sees him travelling across the country where he meets several characters, including musicians and a mystic Rastaman.
+After docking in Jamaica, a series of misfortunes sees him travelling across the country where he meets several characters, including musicians and a mystic Rastaman.